AlexSafatli/AlexSafatli.github.io/about.md

 title: About
 ---

-## Alex is a...
+## I am a...

-Alex is a software engineer with a M.S.E. in Computer Science.
-He currently works as a local full-stack developer in his hometown of Halifax, Nova Scotia, Canada.
+I'm Alex.
+I am a software engineer with a M.S.E. in Computer Science.
+I currently work as a local full-stack developer in my hometown of Halifax, Nova Scotia, Canada.
 I also regularly do coding and take part in a number of projects outside of work, both small and large.

 Previously, I have...